 Improving Conservation Outcomes

-Ensuring our forests provide habitat features that help us manage for at-risk, sensitive or threatened and endangered species is a core component of our environmental stewardship.
-We create and preserve critical habitat by implementing best management practices on the lands we own and manage in the United States and the lands we manage in Canada.
-In the U.S., we also participate in multiple conservation-focused programs, including conservation easements and agreements, mitigation banking, formal Habitat Conservation Plans, recovery and similar arrangements with the U.S. federal government.
-In Canada, we work with the federal and provincial governments to develop and deliver recovery strategies for species at risk as required by the Species at Risk Act.
+Ensuring our forests provide habitat features that help us support at-risk, sensitive, threatened and endangered species is a core component of our environmental stewardship.
+We create and manage critical habitat by implementing best management practices on the lands we own and manage in the United States and the lands we manage in Canada.
+In the U.S., we participate in multiple conservation-focused programs, including conservation easements and agreements,mitigation banking, formal Habitat Conservation Plans, and similar arrangements with the federal government.
+In Canada, we work with the federal and provincial governments to develop, deliver and implement recovery strategies for species at risk as required by the Species at Risk Act.

 Everyday